Tanc60/GrasshopperPlugins/CGALTools/README.md

 ## Note

-For Simple Polygon ONLY.
+For Simple Polygon (A polygon that does not intersect itself and has no holes) ONLY.
 Curve and open polylines are not supported.